 Immigrants tend to either be highly qualified or have little in the way of formal education.
 In the latter case (which is the larger group numerically) this raises a serious cause for concern.
 The key question is whether the low level of education of the parents is passed on to their children.
 If immigrant children are disadvantaged in this way it would have implications for the success or failure of educational systems in integrating the children of immigrants, and the long term social mobility of those children.

-- Provide insight into the determinants of educational success among the children of immigrants
+• The determinants of educational success among the children of immigrants

-- To provide insights into the deteminants of educational success amongst the children of immigrants
+• The determinants of educational success amongst the children of immigrants

-- To provide methodological insight for researchers who rely on aggregate data
+• Provided methodological insight for researchers who rely on aggregate data

-- To investigate cross-country comparisons of educational attainment where sending countries and receiving countries have similar/dissimilar educational systems
+• Cross-country comparisons of educational attainment where sending countries and receiving countries have similar/dissimilar educational systems

 Senior Lecturer, Department of Sociology - University of Essex